johnsonlab-ic/GWASi-flow/README.md

 - Filters out problematic SNPs (non-biallelic, missing data, etc.)
 - Standardizes column names and order

-### Column Name Standardization

-The pipeline automatically detects and handles some common non-standard column names that can cause problems with MungeSumstats, specifically the convert_ref_genome function:

-- `chromosome` → `CHR`
-- `base_pair_position` → `BP`
-- `base_pair_location` → `BP`
-- `SNP_ID` → `SNP`

-This preprocessing step ensures compatibility with MungeSumstats even when source data uses different column naming conventions.
+### CHR:POS to RSID conversion

+The pipeline is designed for minimal user input, including not having to know the genome build.
+MungeSumstats conveniently provides a `convert_ref_genome` function, which unfortunately expects SNPs to be in "rsid" format.

+The pipeline includes an enhanced `chrpos_to_rsid` function that:

+1. **Automatically detects genome build** by trying both hg19/GRCh37 and hg38/GRCh38 and selecting the one that gives the highest mapping percentage
+2. **Works with both data frames and character vectors** for better integration with MungeSumstats
+3. **Generates detailed reports** about the build detection process and mapping success rates
+4. **Handles missing SNP columns** by creating them from CHR and BP columns when available
+5. **Preserves original identifiers** when no rsID mapping is found

+This functionality enables the pipeline to work with a wider range of GWAS summary statistics formats without requiring manual specification of the genome build.

-You can customize the MungeSumstats parameters and add more column name conversions by editing the `mungeGWAS` process in `main.nf`.
+You can further customize the MungeSumstats parameters and add more column name conversions by editing the `mungeGWAS` process in `main.nf`.